 Nirmukta and Indian Atheists are opposed to religion in all its forms.
 At Nirmukta however, we are careful to make a distinction between ideas and people.
 Religions are comprised of ideas, and as with all ideas that Freethinkers deal with, must be scrutinized and dismissed if found wanting.
 People, however, have thoughts, desires, foresight and the ability to feel compassion, kindness, pain, sadness and empathy, and so must be treated on a different footing.
 Simply put, people deserve respect, ideas do not.
 This simple distinction is lost on many people, both religious and otherwise.
 Our position at Nirmukta is extremely nuanced, given that we are anti-religion, but pro-people of all kinds.
 We are not anti-Muslim, but are anti-Islam.
 We are not anti-Hindu, but are anti-Hinduism, and therefore by default anti-caste system.
 The same goes for Christianity, Buddhism, Judaism and all other organized belief systems that seek the protectionist status accorded to this idea we call “religion”.

-- A primary concern with fulfillment, growth, and creativity for both the individual and humankind in general.
+- A primary concern with fulfilment, growth, and creativity for both the individual and humankind in general.

 - A concern for this life and a commitment to making it meaningful through better understanding of ourselves, our history, our intellectual and artistic achievements, and the outlooks of those who differ from us.